amitman7/Feature-Extraction/README.md

 Furthermore, the data frame provides detailed expansions for each feature, elucidating the underlying rules and functionalities associated with them.

+Later, I utilized the iFeature Omega API to extract sequence features, generating a one-dimensional vector for each protein.
+Each vector comprises over 20,000 values.

 # Structures feature extraction

 I've took several UniProt IDs to extract their corresponding PDB files from the AlphaFold database.
 Subsequently, I generated a one-dimensional vector for each protein.
 Using the iFeature Omega API, I obtained 13 structural features and integrated them into the vector.
 Each resulting vector comprises 722 values.